 - Through the collection, analysis and sharing of high-quality information - including inspection data - to advance FDA’s public health mission.
 OGPS activities will enhance our risk-based management of regulatory resources, improve our oversight, increase our understanding of complex global supply chains and their effects on the safety and quality of products we regulate, and strengthen capacity to detect and remove violative products and mitigate public health risks through regulatory actions.

-OGPS has three sub-offices: The Office of Global Operations (OGO), which includes our foreign posts, the Office of Global Diplomacy and Partnerships (OGDP), and the Office of Trade, Mutual Recognition, and International Arrangements (OTMRIA).
+OGPS has three sub-offices: The Office of Global Operations (OGO), which includes our foreign posts, the Office of Communications, Evaluation, and Logistics (OCEL), and the Office of Trade and Global Partnerships (OTGP).

 - Confidentiality Commitments